 Somehow, Jill managed to make it through the wedding ceremony – which was sped up to accommodate her – and hoped to at least experience the first dance with her new husband.
 But the pain became unbearable, so before the reception began, she was taken away in an ambulance to a local hospital where she was diagnosed with a bowel obstruction – an intestinal blockage potentially fatal without highly-skilled surgical intervention, only found at an academic medical center.

 Jill was rushed to Tufts Medical Center, where she had received all of her previous GI care.
-Luckily, Dr. James Yoo, Chief of Colorectal Surgery at Tufts MC, was on call that night.
-Dr. Yoo knew immediately that Jill required emergency surgery - she had a completely twisted segment of intestine that was in imminent danger of perforating.
-Dr. Yoo estimated she had maybe an hour longer and if her intestine had perforated, Jill could have died, or would have been very sick for a long time in a best-case scenario.
-In a complicated procedure, made more difficult by her previous surgeries, Dr. Yoo untwisted Jill’s small intestine and removed a piece of it.
+The team knew immediately that Jill required emergency surgery - she had a completely twisted segment of intestine that was in imminent danger of perforating.
+It was estimated that she had maybe an hour longer and if her intestine had perforated, Jill could have died, or would have been very sick for a long time in a best-case scenario.
+In a complicated procedure, made more difficult by her previous surgeries, her surgeon untwisted Jill’s small intestine and removed a piece of it.
 He couldn’t believe that she was able to get through the wedding ceremony given the excruciating pain she was in – it is rare to see bowel obstructions of this severity.